Index Fund Education

 What is the Dow Jones index?

-For example, if you invested $500, the fund manager would go and buy each share in the index after pooling your money with other investors in the fund.
+For example, if you invested just $500 in an index fund, the fund manager would go and buy each share in the index after pooling your money with other investors in the fund.

 How can I buy an index fund?